 Surprise!
 It's Spring here in Maryland!
 This lovely season brings so many gifts of renewal and I am ecstatic.
 Tristan and I decided to plant sunflowers, carnations, and dahlias as seedlings to celebrate the season.
 I love fresh bouquets of flowers but it's not always the most environmentally friendly option because the flowers go through … Continue reading Sweet lil Seedlings

 Baking has been a creative outlet for me since I was about 13.
-I think Cake Boss started it all for me...and The Great British Bake Off absolutely reignited the passion in the last year or so.
-Throughout high school, I made cakes shaped like bunnies, tiered cakes, cakes with the leg lamp from The … Continue reading Healing Cupcakes
+I think Cake Boss started it all for me...and The Great British Bake Off absolutely reignited my passion recently.
+Throughout high school, I made cakes shaped like bunnies, tiered cakes, cakes with the leg lamp from The Christmas Story, and so much … Continue reading Healing Cupcakes

-February 21, 2021 was the three year anniversary of when my boyfriend, Tristan, and I started dated.
+February 21, 2021 is my three-year anniversary with my boyfriend Tristan.
 Our usual celebration options like going to a nice dinner or skiing were not viable choices due to the COVID-19 pandemic.
-Rather than do our now normal pandemic date—hiking, picnic, or movie night—we chose Craftiversary!
-I love all … Continue reading Craftiversary!
+Rather than do our normal pandemic date—hiking, picnic, or movie night—we chose Craftiversary!
+I love all different type of crafts, especially learning new … Continue reading Craftiversary!

 I originally wrote this article for Arts Help.
 You can find the original publication HERE.
 The COVID-19 pandemic continues to raise new challenges, triggering anxiety, stress, and isolation.
 Societies have adapted to restrictions, creating a new normal; however, many of these creative solutions will not be available as winter arrives, and cold weather prevents outside … Continue reading Crafting, COVID-19, and Mental Health